 FINANCIAL TERMS AND CONDITIONS APPLICABLE TO PARTICIPATION

-17) Price and payment procedures
+17. Price and payment procedures

-The participation fee, ancillary costs and the payment procedures and time periods are specified by the Organiser in the participation contract.
+The participation fee and ancillary costs payable by the Participant (i) and the payment procedures and time periods (ii) are specified by the Organiser in the relevant participation contract.
 Depending on the signature date of the participation contract, the first payment shall be equal to amounts already due on the relevant date.

 The Organiser does not apply any commercial discount, rebate or reduction policies, and Participants shall not be granted any discount in the event of payment before the due date.

-18) Late payment or non-payment
+18. Late payment or non-payment

-In accordance with Article L. 441.6 of the French Commercial Code (Code de Commerce), in the event of late payment, the Participant shall be liable for late payment penalties calculated at three (3) times the legal interest rate, as from the day following the payment date shown in the participation contract and on the invoice and of a flat compensation for recovery costs in the amount of 40 euros, being specified that if the exposed recovery costs are superior to 40 euros, the Organiser may ask for supplementary compensation, with justificatory documents.
+In accordance with Article L. 441.6 of the French Commercial Code (Code de Commerce), in the event of late payment, the Participant shall be liable for late payment penalties calculated at three (3) times the legal interest rate, as from the day following the payment date shown in the participation contract and on the invoice and of a flat compensation for recovery costs in the amount of 40 euros, it being specified that if the exposed recovery costs are superior to 40 euros, the Organiser may ask for supplementary compensation, with justificatory documents.
 This provision shall not be deemed a grant of an extension of time to make payment.

-A Participant’s failure to comply with the “Price and payment procedures” clause shall automatically cause the amount of the participation fee to become immediately due and payable and/or shall entitle the Organiser to suspend performance of services, in particular access to the online community and/or the event, and/or to reassign the stand’s location [to another Participant.
+A Participant’s failure to comply with the “Price and payment procedures” clause shall automatically cause the amount of the participation fee to become immediately due and payable and/or shall entitle the Organiser to suspend performance of services, in particular access to the online community and/or the event, and/or to reassign the stand’s location to another Participant.

 Failure to pay the price in full shall preclude the Participant from registering for any future event of the Organiser.

-19) Cancellation of participation
+19. Cancellation of participation

 The entire amount of the participation fee shall be owed in the following cases:

 • The Exhibitor is not present at its stand 24 hours before the beginning of the event, for any reason whatsoever.
 The Organiser may deem such default a cancellation of the Exhibitor’s participation and shall be free to make other arrangements with respect to the stand’s location, in which case the Exhibitor shall not be entitled to claim any refund or compensation;

 • At the time of its registration, the Participant provides information that is false, erroneous or becomes inaccurate and, as a result thereof, it is refused admission to the event;

-with the exception of the occurrence of a force majeure event, as defined by Article 1148 of the French Civil Code (Code Civil) which, if proved, shall entitle the Exhibitor to a refund of all amounts paid.
+This clause 19 shall not apply upon the occurrence of a force majeure event, as defined by Article 1148 of the French Civil Code (Code Civil) which, if proved, shall entitle the Exhibitor to a refund of all amounts paid.

-20) Intellectual property
+20. Intellectual property

 To ensure the complete transparency of the event, at the Organiser’s request, the Participant shall provide all catalogues and/or brochures, or the media containing them, related to the products and rights it offers.

-21) Organiser’s media and content
+21. Organiser’s media and content

-The Organiser shall provide the Participants with catalogues, periodicals, databases, lecture programmes and websites specific to the event (hereinafter, the “Organiser’s Media” or “its Media”).
-The Organiser is the owner and publisher of this Media, which it publishes and distributes, with the exception of the content published by Participants via the online community that the Organiser hosts.
+The Organiser shall provide the Participants with catalogues, periodicals, databases, lecture programmes and websites specific to the event (hereinafter, the “Organiser’s Media” or “Media”).
+The Organiser is the owner and publisher of this Media which it publishes and distributes, with the exception of the content published by Participants via the online community that the Organiser hosts.

 This Media is protected and the Participant shall therefore not use it in any manner whatsoever without the Organiser’s prior written agreement.

-Organiser’s Media and Content provided to Participants
+• Organiser’s Media and Content provided to Participants

-Organiser’s Media and Content provided by Participants
+• Organiser’s Media and Content provided by Participants

 The Participant shall be solely liable for the information and documents that it provides and that are published and distributed via the Organiser’s Media.
 The Participant may not hold the Organiser liable, including in the event of an error and/or omission, in particular if due to erroneous or incomplete information provided by the Participant.
 Furthermore, the Participant shall ensure that it holds all necessary authorisations and, failing this, shall hold the Organiser harmless in the event of any recourse.

-Placing advertising on the Organiser’s Media
+• Placing advertising on the Organiser’s Media

 The Organiser shall determine the advertising spaces available on its Media and has a right to control all advertising distributed thereon in order to ensure compliance with applicable laws and protect the interests of the event and/or the Participants.
 In particular, the Organiser may delete any statements that may directly or indirectly draw any Participant away from the event venue, offend the public, present false or misleading information or promote unlawful or regulated activities, services or products, as well as any unlawful statement or image.

-Any authorised advertorial-type advertising within the Event venue must carry the banner “PUBLICITÉ” [ADVERTISEMENT].
+Any authorised advertorial-type advertising within the Event venue must carry the banner “PUBLICITÉ / ADVERTISEMENT”.